Sofia Richie Spends Father’s Day With Scott Disick & His Kids

 Sofia Richie spent at least part of her Father’s Day with her boyfriend Scott Disick and his three children, Mason, 8, Penelope, 5, and Reign, 3.

-According to a June 17 report by The Daily Mail, Sofia Richie was spotted out and about in Malibu, California with Scott Disick and the kids on Sunday afternoon.
-The group were seen heading into one Scott and Sofia’s favorite establishments, Nobu, for a meal.
+According to a June 17 report by The Daily Mail, Sofia Richie was spotted out and about in Malibu, California, with Scott Disick and the kids on Sunday afternoon.
+The group was seen heading into one of Scott and Sofia’s favorite establishments, Nobu, for a meal.

 Sofia was photographed wearing a sage green oversized jacket with matching fitted pants.
 The 19-year-old model also wore a black crop top with dark sunglasses and her hair pulled back into a tight bun.